techstandakmr/my-talking/README.md

 ## 🔍 Smart Search & Filter

 ### Chats
 - Search messages in any chat
+- Auto-draft search support

 ### Recent Chats
 - Search by `name`, `message`, `sender`, `receiver`
 - Filter by `date`, `archived`, `recent`, `unseen`

 ### Calls
-- Search by `caller`, `callee`
+- Search and filter by `caller`, `callee`, and `date`
-- Filter by date

 ### Stories
 - Search by sender